Ruach/ruach.github.io/_posts/2020-06-01-gem5-macroop-to-microop.markdown

 from the *getAllocator* of each *microop* class, and the generated code is stored to allocMicroops variable.
 (line 236-238).
+Note that current getDefinition function is defined for generating definition of one macroop, and it needs to invoke getAllocator function of the microops consists of the currently being generated macroop.
+Because macroop and microop both have getAllocator and similar other definitions, it can be confusing to understand which operation will be invoked.

 ### getAllocatior of microop in detail
 The *getAllocator* function